 Frameworks, Life Cycles, Methodologies

-A Project Life Cycle is a series of phases that a project passes from beginning to the end.
+Project Life Cycle is a series of phases that a project passes from beginning to end.
 We usually divide a project into phases to meet our control needs.
-In other words to make a project more manageable.
-Nature of a project and the industry also influence the life cycle.
+In other words, to make a project more manageable.
+The nature of a project and the industry also influence the life cycle.

-All frameworks share common concepts like planning, executing work, delivering results.
+All frameworks share common concepts like planning, executing work, and delivering results.
 On the other hand, frameworks designate a particular set of values.
-For example, an ability to adapt to changes or ability to predict scope, cost and time needed to deliver a result.
+For example, an ability to adapt to changes or the ability to predict the scope, cost, and time needed to deliver a result.

 Most methodologies introduce a specific life cycle.
 There is no universal standard here as both a project management methodology and a company can modify it.

-- You need to understand how different methodologies work and their prerequisites.
-You should be clear about strong and weak sides of each one.
+1. You need to understand how different methodologies work and their prerequisites.
+You should be clear about the strong and weak sides of each one.

-- You need to analyze how your organization works.
-Does it have a suitable environment, skills and technical aids to implement any specific methodology?
-Identify what methodologies already in use.
-Make a short list.
+2. You need to analyze how your organization works.
+Does it have a suitable environment, skills, and technical aids to implement any specific methodology?
+Identify what methodologies are already in use.
+Make a shortlist.

-- You need to analyze the nature of a project, specifics of industry, regulations and constraints.
+3. You need to analyze the nature of a project, specifics of the industry, regulations, and constraints.
 Additionally, you may consider the type of a contract you work with.

-- You need to analyze your ability adequately define requirements for an end result of a project.
+4. You need to analyze your ability to adequately define requirements for the end result of a project.
 It also includes the capacity to reach project objectives and stakeholders expectations.
-They may change during project lifetime.
+They may change during the project’s lifetime.
 So, you need to define the optimal way to manage changes.

-- Define the most suitable methodology that complies with needs identified in point 1-4.
+5. Define the most suitable methodology that complies with the needs identified in points 1-4.

 Underlaying Values

-Traditional or Predictive approach focuses on identifying project scope, costs and duration early on.
+Traditional or Predictive approach focuses on identifying project scope, costs, and duration early on.
 Changes are actively avoided and closely managed.
-Project team follows the central principle – plan before you act.
+The project team follows the central principle – plan before you act.

 The predictive approach helps to develop a project in a systematic way.
-Moving from project inception to planning, then, to execution and closure.
+Moving from project inception to planning, then to execution and closure.
 This method is preferred when the product to be delivered is clearly understood.
-Also, when a product only have value when delivered in full.
+Also, when a product only has value when delivered in full.

 Adaptive, change driven, or Agile approach is based on principles described in Agile Manifesto.
 This approach is based on ongoing collaboration with stakeholders.
 It is intended to accept a high level of changes.

-Agile is preferred when it ‘s hard to define requirements and scope in advance, when environment rapidly changes and when the value can be delivered in small increments.
+Agile is preferred when it‘s hard to define requirements and scope in advance when the environment rapidly changes, and when the value can be delivered in small increments.

 PMBOK® Guide does not describe a project management methodology.